-From April to October: open sightseeing tours through Gelsen-kirchen.
+From April to October on every second Tuesday and every fourth Sunday in the month there are open-top city tours around Gelsenkirchen.
 In around 100 minutes the key tourist sights are visited and explained.

-Summer night's dream special trips

-Relaxed, open-top bus rides at pleasant summer temperatures - that is what's promised over a good three hours by the summer night's dream trips.
+Summer night's dream special trips Relaxed, open-top bus rides at pleasant summer temperatures - that is what's promised over a good three hours by the summer night's dream trips.
 Going all around the city, the trips go this year for the first time to some well-known and also hidden public works of art.
 A summery tour for cultivated connoisseurs.

-Information on other offerings, such as crime thriller tours and themed trips is available from the City and Tourist Information Office in the Hans-Sachs-Haus
+Information on other offerings, such as crime thriller tours and themed trips is available from the City and Tourist Information Office in the Hans-Sachs-Haus Gelsenkirchen City and Tourist Information Office Hans-Sachs-Haus Ebertstraße 11 · 45875 Gelsenkirchen Tel.: +49 (0)209 169-3968 or -3969 E-Mail: touristinfo@gelsenkirchen.de www.gelsenkirchen.de/touristinfo Monday to Friday: 8:00 - 18:00 All information is available here

-Gelsenkirchen's stately homes provide the fitting ambience for appropriate occasions, as do the inns where the chat is all about football.
-Right next to FC Schalke 04's legendary Gelsenkirchen City and Tourist Information Office Hans-Sachs-Haus is available here

-Ebertstraße 11 · 45875 Gelsenkirchen

-Tel.: +49 (0)209 169-3968 or -3969

-E-Mail: touristinfo@gelsenkirchen.de

-www.gelsenkirchen.de/touristinfo

-Monday to Friday: 8:00 - 18:00

-All information

-Gregarious Gelsenkirchen
+Gregarious Gelsenkirchen problem!

-problem!